cpitsch/event_log_mutator/README.md

 ```

 ### Parametrized Pipeline
-- If you need to apply a pipeline for various settings, you can parametrize the mutators by
+If you need to apply a pipeline for various settings, you can parametrize the mutators by
 providing a list of values instead.
-- For parametrized pipelines, the output argument specifies the root path to which to save
+For parametrized pipelines, the output argument specifies the root path to which to save
 the generated event logs.

-The parametrized pipeline allows you to specify multiple arguments to the mutations, and

 The event logs are stored as `log.xes(.gz)` in a path where each applied mutator + parameter
 setting is a directory.
 So, for instance, one of the save paths for the following